getsolus/solus-site.github.io/content/blog/2019-10-03-budgie-and-its-army-of-gnomes.md

 sudo eopkg install --reinstall gnome-shell-extension-dash-to-dock gnome-shell-extension-impatience gnome-shell-extension-topicons-plus
 ```

 If you haven't installed separate GNOME Shell extensions or updated ours via the GNOME Extensions website (or alternatively GNOME Tweaks), the above should not apply to you.
+There is also a known issue regarding desktop icons preventing the ability to leave Overview, we recommend disabling Desktop Icons in GNOME Shell if you use them prior to updating.
+We will be working on a fix for this upstream issue.

 ### Latest Goodies